anaclumos/extracranial/Research/pages/Project Ganymede.md

 ## [[2023-11-18]]

 - Linked the client side to
-  - make request to server
+  - request server
   - pack it as `MSMessage`
   - send the message
-  - dismiss keyboard & request compact presentation style
+  - dismiss the keyboard & request a compact presentation style
 - Pink Bubble?

 ![[61B318.jpg]]